-April 25, 2018
+(Published April 25, 2018)

-No longer, writes Joanna Booth.
-Parents who visited as couples have shown themselves keen to return with the kids in tow, and hotels have stepped up, offering kids’ clubs and family rooms alongside overwater villas and elaborate spas.
+But that’s no longer the case.
+Parents who visited this Indian Ocean idyll before having kids have shown themselves keen to return with the little ones in tow, and hotels have stepped up, offering kids’ clubs and family rooms alongside overwater villas and elaborate spas.

-There’s plenty that makes this Indian Ocean idyll a natural fit with families, from the year-round sunshine and powder-soft sandy beaches – which double as sun lounger and sand pit for parents and tots respectively – to the safe, warm, shallow lagoons that ring almost every island.
+There’s plenty that makes the Maldives a natural fit for a holiday with children, from the year-round sunshine and powder-soft sandy beaches – which double as sun-lounger and sand pit for parents and tots respectively – to the safe, warm, shallow lagoons that ring almost every island.

 Parents who hate saying no should consider booking an all-inclusive stay, which will prevent any stressful refusals or spiralling costs during the holiday.
 Look out for packages that include activities as well as food and drink, particularly if you’re travelling with teens.

 When it comes to accommodation, leave those signature over-water villas to the honeymooners.
 Beach villas are your best bet for a family holiday in the Maldives, where children can launch themselves straight on to the sand while you look on from a lounger.
 If the budget will stretch, private plunge pools are perfect for cooling off.

 Atmosphere Kanifushi is a great resort for families, offering babysitting services, complimentary excursions and non-motorised watersports in its package, while at Constance Halaveli, there’s everything from ice-cream- and pizza-making days, to afternoon teas and champagne for mum and dad.

 Larger families will be able to find accommodation that offers them the extra space they need, with options including Anantara Dhigu’s two-bedroom Family Villas and Lily Beach’s interconnecting Family Beach Villas.